 Camping in a town offers another level of camping experience.
 Town campgrounds are often lovingly cared for by locals, and are likely to be pretty and have well-maintained services.
 The grounds may also host concerts or public gatherings, giving you the chance to join in the local activities.
 Campground size is often limited, adding to that small-town feel as you and the other campers become familiar with each other.

 In a small-town campground, you need not worry about your meals turning out.
 Run out of propane for your BBQ?
 Burn your potatoes in the fire?
 You can probably order a pizza to replace your meal.
 Access to a grocery store means the meals you do decide to cook can have fresh ingredients and it’s not a disaster if your milk spoils.
 You’re never far from a gas station, and can get yourself an ice-cream fix whenever you need.
 Check out the town calendar of events before you go and you could get in on the annual parade, rodeo, or pancake breakfast.
 Look around the town first thing in the morning.
-Whichever restaurant is full of old guys drinking coffee is the best place to go to get your information.
+Whichever restaurant is full of new guys drinking coffee is the best place to go to get your information.